freqtrade/freqtrade/docs/faq.md

 but it will give the idea.
 With only these triggers and guards there is already 8\*10^9\*10 evaluations.
 A roughly total of 80 billion evals.
 Did you run 100 000 evals?
 Congrats, you've done roughly 1 / 100 000 th
-of the search space.
-If we assume that the bot never test the same strategy more than once.
+of the search space, assuming that the bot never tests the same parameters more than once.

-#3 The time it takes to run 1000 hyperopt epocs depends on things like: The cpu, harddisk, ram, motherboard, indicator settings, indicator count, amount of coins that hyperopt test strategies on, trade count - can be 650 trades in a year or 10.0000 trades depending on if the strategy aims for a high profit rarely or a low profit many many many times.
+* The time it takes to run 1000 hyperopt epocs depends on things like: The available cpu, harddisk, ram, timeframe, timerange, indicator settings, indicator count, amount of coins that hyperopt test strategies on and the resulting trade count - which can be 650 trades in a year or 10.0000 trades depending if the strategy aims for big profits by trading rarely or for many low profit trades.

 Example: 4% profit 650 times vs 0,3% profit a trade 10.000 times in a year.
 If we assume you set the --timerange to 365 days.

+Example:
-Example: freqtrade --config config_mcd_1.json --strategy mcd_1 --hyperopt mcd_hyperopt_1 -e 1000 --timerange 20190601-20200601
+`freqtrade --config config.json --strategy SampleStrategy --hyperopt SampleHyperopt -e 1000 --timerange 20190601-20200601`

 ## Edge module